yashksaini-coder/CodeReview-agent-challenge/README.md

 - Keep your Docker images lightweight
 - Document all dependencies clearly
 - Make your code reproducible
+- You can vibe code it if you want 😉
 - **Only one submission per participant**
 - **Submissions that do not compile, and do not meet the specified requirements, will not be considered**
+- **Deadline is: 9 July 2025, 12.01 PM**
+- **Announcement will be announced about one week later, stay tuned for our socials for exact date**

 ### Don’t Miss Nosana Builder Challenge Updates